ulrichwohak/ulrichwohak.github.io/index.md

   </tr>
 </table>

 I am a Postdoctoral Researcher in Economics at Central European University.
+I am also a Visiting Lecturer at CEU.
 My research examines how managerial behavior and firm dynamics shape macroeconomic outcomes.
 I am also interested in questions relating to empirical industrial organization, applied microeconometrics and unstructured (text) data.

 <br>